vhscom/after-dark/archetypes/help.md

 To customize the favicon create a `favicon.html` under `layouts/partials/head` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it as illustrated in the included [`favicon.html` partial](layouts/partials/head/favicon.html).
 If you're planning to optimize for specific [platform experiences](https://github.com/h5bp/html5-boilerplate/blob/6.1.0/dist/doc/extend.md#web-apps) this override file is a good place to add any additional tags required.

-## 404 Page
+## Error Page

-Linkrot can be embarrassing.
+Errors can be embarrassing.
 If you forget to set your [page aliases](https://gohugo.io/content-management/urls/#aliases) or sipmly fat-finger a URL, don't send your users packing.
-After Dark includes an engaging 404 page which links back to your homepage.
+After Dark includes an engaging 404 error page which links back to your homepage.
 Use it to encourage users to stick around when resources can't be located by redirecting them to `404.html` when a page can't be found.

-To customize the provided 404 page create a `404.html` in your site `layouts` directory and let [Hugo's Lookup Order](https://gohugo.io/templates/lookup-order/) do the rest.
+To customize the provided error page create a `404.html` in your site `layouts` directory and let [Hugo's Lookup Order](https://gohugo.io/templates/lookup-order/) do the rest.

 [lazySizes]: https://afarkas.github.io/lazysizes/
 [hackcss]: https://hackcss.egoist.moe/dark.html